-Elevated risk — genuinely novel uncollateralized lending model with untested credit scoring and legal enforcement mechanisms, backed by strong institutional investors.
+Elevated risk — genuinely novel uncollateralized lending model with untested credit scoring and legal enforcement mechanisms, combined with acute depositor liquidity mismatch at current TVL.

 Top Risks